Cooking Measurement Terms Explained

 ~110-115%

 Fill the spoon and allow a gentle rounded mound above the rim.
 Do not try to maximise the pile, just a natural dome.
-More than level, less than heaping.
+More than level, less than heaping, so a rounded tablespoon is roughly 3.5 teaspoons versus a level 3.

 Used for: Coffee, loose spice blends, and some older recipes.
 Rarely specified in modern recipes.